 - Marketing advantage over competitor’s offerings

-I’ve talked about the differences between CE Marking and traditional Certification processes in a number of articles, including this one recently, so I won’t repeat myself here.
-In Canada, Federal [1, 125(m)(iii)] and Provincial law [2, 113] requires anyone selling an electrical product to ensure that it bears an electrical safety mark, and this is supported in the Canadian Electrical Code [3, 2-024].
-This requirement is often overlooked in the industrial / commercial market where post-installation equipment inspection, called “Field Evaluation”, is common.
+I’ve talked about the differences between CE Marking and traditional Certification processes in a few articles, including this one recently, so I won’t repeat myself here.
+In Canada, Federal [1, 125(m)(iii)] and Provincial law [2, 113 (1) ©] require anyone selling an electrical product to ensure that it bears an electrical safety mark, and this is supported in the Canadian Electrical Code [3, 2–024].
+This requirement is often overlooked in the industrial/commercial market where post-installation equipment inspection, called “Field Evaluation”, is typical.

 In the US, each State has a slightly different approach, so you will need to check out the requirements in the states where your product is sold so that you can ensure compliance with the local requirements.
 From a workplace perspective, the US OSHA requires that all electrical products used in the workplace bear a mark from a Nationally Recognized Testing Laboratory (NRTL) .

-If you offer certified products in a market where this is uncommon, you have a marketing advantage as long as your customers understand the advantages certified product brings.
+If you offer certified products in a market where this is uncommon, you have a marketing advantage as long as your customers understand the benefits certified products bring.
 If certification is rare in your markets, you may need to undertake some educational marketing to help customers “get it”.

 The diagram shows the general process flow for this activity.
 If you are choosing to use Field Evaluation instead of Certification, substitute “Field Evaluation” wherever you see “Certification” in the diagram.

 Selecting the “right” standard for your product can be a challenge, especially in the industrial market where products are often highly specialized, “one-off” products.
-In many of these cases, no standard that specifically covers the product may exist.
-For relatively simple products, or for products that are very common, like TV’s, computers, and audio-video equipment, there are “Product Family” standards that specifically cover these types products.
+In many of these cases, no standard exists that specifically covers the product.
+For relatively simple products, or for products that are very common, like TVs, computers, and audio-video equipment, there are “Product Family” standards that specifically cover these types products.

 Not every standard is a certification standard.
 Most of the certification standards are focused on electrical and fire safety.
 The concerns are the prevention of electrical shock, arc flash, and fire.
 Certification standards will typically include specific tests that must be passed to show compliance with the requirements.
 Design standards, on the other hand, will provide general performance requirements and sometimes prescriptive feature requirements, but no test requirements.
 This is typical in the industrial machinery sector where standards like CSA Z432 and the ANSI B11 family of standards apply.
 In these cases, you may be able to have the product certified for electrical safety, but not for machinery safety.
 This does not eliminate corporate liability for the machinery hazards, requiring manufacturers to be knowledgeable and diligent in applying design standards.